Modern schools of ninjutsu: Genbukan organization

 The Kokusai Jujutsu Renmei (international organization) also teaches traditional Japanese Jujutsu techniques. and self-defense techniques such as goshinjutsu, 'koryu karate' and 'Chugoku Kenpo'.
 It should be noted however, that neither Bujinkan nor Genbukan should be considered true Koryū, mostly due to the inability to prove their lineage to pre-Meiji restoration, as many documents were embellished to make them appear older than they really are.
 There is also some criticism that both Hatsumi and Tanemura run respective organizations with profit as their prime interest.

 Akban

 In 1986, in Israel, Yossi Sheriff founded Akban.
 The school's curriculum is based on that which was taught to Doron Navon (Sheriff's teacher).
 Navon was the first foreign Bujinkan shihan.
 He studied with Tanemura and then with Hatsumi.

-Kuroryukan

-Nuno Santos Shihan started the project in 2004.
-Its main influence is the main learned from a master, Ruy San Mendoza (Bujinkan Shihan), and studying with masters Sergio Cives (Nindo) and Alejandro Ramirez (Tenshi Ryu Ninpo Kai Nishi).

 Banke Shinobinoden

 The Banke Shinobinoden school began teaching koga and iga ninjutsu when these martial arts became more popular after the opening of the Iga-ryū Ninja Museum.